-There is no fire response and no sounders are activated; a text message is displayed and the SYSTEM FAULT LED is illuminated.
+When a device is assigned to zones 65-80 there is no fire response and no sounders are activated; a text message is displayed and the SYSTEM FAULT LED is illuminated.

 Example 1

 In a multi-storey building the sounders are required to operate continuously on the floor where the activation occurs and intermittently elsewhere.